Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Aasimar.md

 ### Aasimar in [[Xhorhas]]

 Those in the [[Kryn Dynasty]] who study [[Dunamancy]] see aasimar as brimming with near-limitless potential.
-As such, aasimar are often sought out from birth to be trained as dunamancers and echo knights.
+As such, aasimar are often sought out from birth to be trained as [[Dunamancy|dunamancers]] and echo knights.
 The tribesfolk who wander [[Xhorhas]] see the birth of an aasimar as a message from the gods, and their shamans ascribe meaning to that birth by the conditions of the world.
 An aasimar born during a raging storm might be a word of warning from [[Kord]] the Storm Lord, whereas an aasimar whose mother gave birth in a field of flowers could be a vow of protection from [[Melora]] the Wild Mother.

 ### Aasimar Guides